Jean-Luc Watson

 USENIX Security '22

-Where the Sidewalk Ends: Privacy of Opportunistic Backhaul [paper]
+Where the Sidewalk Ends: Privacy of Opportunistic Backhaul [paper] [slides]

 Tess Despres, Shishir Patil, Alvin Tan, Jean-Luc Watson, and Prabal Dutta